 Kim Brandt's work in choreography asks motion to answer questions about how a body can be, and explores how a coming together can alter the tone of our environment.
 Her “smart, affecting, weird-form dances never take for granted the bodily habits or functional protocols of modern choreography and its users."
 (David Velasco, Artforum)

-Brandt was an Artist-in-Residence at Issue Project Room (2015); Movement Research (2016-17); and was a Fellow at the Bogliasco Foundation (2016).
+Brandt was an Artist-in-Residence at ISSUE Project Room (2015); Movement Research (2016-17); and was a Fellow at the Bogliasco Foundation (2016).
 She is the recipient of THE AWARD: NYC (2015), and the Jerome Foundation Travel and Study Grant (2016), which was used to research the work of Robert Smithson, Nancy Holt, Michael Heizer, and Walter de Maria.

 Brandt received her B.A. from Hampshire College and her M.F.A. in Sculpture from the Tyler School of Art.
-She has worked as a studio assistant to Tara Donovan since 2012.